grafana/dataplane/docs/contract/dataplane-dataframes.md

 ## Data plane overview

 The data plane adds a property layer to the frame as metadata.
 It indicates the data frame _type_ (for example, a timeseries or a heatmap), which consists of a _kind_ (of data) and its _format_ (Prometheus-like, SQL-table-like).
-The use of data planes is generally not enforced, although it's mandatory for labeled data when using SQL expressions.

 ![Data plane diagram](./images/data-types.jpg)

+The use of data plane is generally not enforced, although it's mandatory for labeled data when using SQL expressions.
+Refer to [Requirements to support SQL expressions](https://grafana.com/developers/plugin-tools/how-to-guides/data-source-plugins/sql-requirements) to learn more.

-## Why use a data plane?
+## Why use the data plane layer?

 The main objective of the data plane is to make Grafana more self-interoperable between data sources and features like dashboards and alerting.
 With data planes compatibility becomes about supporting data types and not specific features and data sources.